Skip to content

 The controller watches for new/updated ActionSets in the same namespace in which it is deployed.
 When it sees an ActionSet with a nil status field, it immediately initializes the ActionSet's status to the Pending State.
 The status is also prepopulated with the pending phases.

-Execution begins by resolving all the Template Parameters.
+Execution begins by resolving all the Templates.
 If any required object references or artifacts are missing from the ActionSet, the ActionSet status is marked as failed.
 Otherwise, the template params are used to render the output Artifacts, and then the args in the Blueprint.

 Within an ActionSet, individual Actions are run in parallel.